 In the United Arab Emirates, the Electronic Commodities Monitoring System (ECMS) was developed in collaboration with a variety of stakeholders to monitor commodity prices in the market and act as а disaster-reduction mechanism.
-Its main objectives are to investigate the causes of commodity shortages, support decision-making in the area of risk and disaster reduction, facilitate strategic planning to ensure preparedness and response capability, efficient implementation prevention, avoidance and/or reduction of losses resulting from price hikes or supply shortages in the global market.
+Its main objectives are to investigate the causes of commodity shortages, support decision-making in the area of risk and disaster reduction, facilitate strategic planning to ensure preparedness and response capability, and efficient implementation enable of the prevention, avoidance and/or reduction of losses resulting from price hikes or supply shortages in the global market.